 Joe Tobiason, Washington State elopement and wedding photographer, based in Seattle

 When I moved back to the PNW, my camera was never far away and I started my work as a Seattle wedding photographer on the side.
-In 2014, I moved on from my day job and started making photos full time.
+In 2014, I moved on from my day job and started making photos full-time.
+Since then, I have photographed hundreds of weddings and elopements, driven up and down the west coast and been lucky enough to take sunset strolls with so many couples.

 My wedding photography has been featured on blogs like Rangefinder, Junebug, Wedding Wire and Bridal Musings.
 In the NGO world, I have worked with organizations such as Heifer International, the Grameen Foundation, the World Affairs Council, the Presbyterian Church (USA), the Young Adult Volunteers, Splash, Pencils of Promise, New Horizons, College Access Now and many more.

-If for some reason I don’t have a camera in my hand, I can be found losing my voice at a Sounders match, climbing mountains, bumming around in my VW Vanagon, running, brewing beer or playing a round of Dominion.
+If for some reason I don’t have a camera in my hand, I can be found losing my voice at a Sounders match, climbing mountains, bumming around in my VW Vanagon, running, or chasing my kids.